-When each of us goes to work each day, we all assume that we will come home safe and sound.
-Unfortunately too many of us do not, due to lapses in workplace safety.
+When we go to work each day, we assume that we will come home safe and sound.
+Unfortunately, too many of us do not, due to lapses in workplace safety.

 At GardaWorld, we believe that providing an accident-free workplace for our employees is as important as providing quality services to our clients.

-Put safety on the agenda as a regular topic to cover, so other managers and employees know that you take it seriously — and they should also.
+- Put safety on the agenda as a regular topic to cover, so other managers and employees know you take it seriously — and they should also.

 2. Conduct regular workplace inspections and correct unsafe practices.

-Look for obvious and not-so-obvious hazardous situations like improperly stored chemicals, overstacking of goods, overused electrical outlets, and other dangerous conditions.
+- Look for hazardous situations like improperly stored chemicals, overstacking of goods, overused electrical outlets, and other dangerous conditions.

 Workplace safety includes protecting employees and visitors against criminal harm and providing for onsite emergency response capabilities.
 For more information, contact your local GardaWorld representative or visit our website.